bgigiolio/Cooking-HS/README.md

 . is the baseURL which could be `https://cookinghs.herokuapp.com/` if using the deployed version or `http://localhost:3000/` if using the local version

 * ./
-  * Description: View the Landing page
+  * Description: View the landing page
   * Input: None
   * Return Value: None
 * ./recipes
-  * Description: All recipes
+  * Description: View all the recipes
   * Input: None
   * Return Value: Get all recipes
 * ./recipes/:id
-  * Description: Individual recipe page
+  * Description: Get the individual recipe page
   * Input: id
-  * Return Value: Get a recipe based on id
+  * Return Value: Get a recipe based on "id"
 * ./recipes/newrecipe
-  * Description: Adding a new recipe
+  * Description: Post a new recipe
-  * Input: newRecipe
+  * Input: NewRecipe
   * Return Value: None
 * ./login/*
-  * Description: Login or signup
+  * Description: Input login information or post a new user through the Signup Page
-  * Input: User info or newUser
+  * Input: Login info or NewUser
   * Return Value: None
 * ./users
-  * Description: the login-ed user profile
+  * Description: Get a user profile
   * Input: None
-  * Return Value: Get all users
+  * Return Value: Get the user profile based on who is logged in
 * ./users/:id
-  * Description: individual user profile
+  * Description: Get an individual user profile
   * Input: id
-  * Return Value: Get a user based on id
+  * Return Value: Get a user based on "id"
 * ./admin
-  * Description: Overall admin dashboard (mainly for managing reports)
+  * Description: Get all the reports in the admin dashboard page (admin dashboard mainly for managing reports)
   * Input: None
   * Return Value: Get all the reports
 * ./admin:id
-  * Description: A specific details page for a report from the admin page
+  * Description: Get a specific details page for a report from the admin page
   * Input: id
-  * Return Value: Returns the specific details page for a report from the admin page
+  * Return Value: Returns the specific details page for a report from the admin page based on "id"